Parallel ATA: Ultra ATA

 Ultra ATA, abbreviated UATA, is a designation that has been primarily used by Western Digital for different speed enhancements to the ATA/ATAPI standards.
 For example, in 2000 Western Digital published a document describing "Ultra ATA/100", which brought performance improvements for the then-current ATA/ATAPI-5 standard by improving maximum speed of the Parallel ATA interface from 66 to 100 MB/s.
 Most of Western Digital's changes, along with others, were included in the ATA/ATAPI-6 standard (2002).

-Current terminology

-The terms "integrated drive electronics" (IDE), "enhanced IDE" and "EIDE" have come to be used interchangeably with ATA (now Parallel ATA, or PATA).

-In addition, there have been several generations of "EIDE" drives marketed, compliant with various versions of the ATA specification.
-An early "EIDE" drive might be compatible with ATA-2, while a later one with ATA-6.

-Nevertheless, a request for an "IDE" or "EIDE" drive from a computer parts vendor will almost always yield a drive that will work with most Parallel ATA interfaces.

-Another common usage is to refer to the specification version by the fastest mode supported.
-For example, ATA-4 supported Ultra DMA modes 0 through 2, the latter providing a maximum transfer rate of 33 megabytes per second.
-ATA-4 drives are thus sometimes called "UDMA-33" drives, and sometimes "ATA-33" drives.
-Similarly, ATA-6 introduced a maximum transfer speed of 100 megabytes per second, and some drives complying with this version of the standard are marketed as "PATA/100" drives.